-Since I’ve upgraded my system from Windows 7 to 10 on my HP ProBook 6570b with 16 gigabytes of RAM and an SSD disk, I’m experiencing a slow boot when “restarting” the computer.
+Since I’ve upgraded my system from Windows 7 to 10 on my HP Laptop with 16 gigabytes of RAM and an SSD disk, I’m experiencing a slow boot when “restarting” the computer.
 Windows shows a black screen with the Windows 10 logo in the middle for several seconds.

 So what’s going on ?

-Using Region of Interest graph and choosing the “Thread Activities” view, you can see that “Boot-PnP-SystemStart-Phase” takes 20 Seconds and the Thread 8 of system process 4 and is involved in this delay.
+Using Region of Interest graph and choosing the “Thread Activities” view, I can see that “Boot-PnP-SystemStart-Phase” took 20 Seconds and the Thread 8 of system process 4 and is involved in this delay.

-When digging in the call stacks, you can see “IopLoadDriver” function call that load Drivers.
+When digging in the call stack, you can see “IopLoadDriver” function call that load Drivers.
 At this point I can assume that the delay is related to driver loading operation.

 For all the other drivers the code integrity check operation took a few milliseconds !